NeuroJSON/bjdata/Binary_JData_Specification.md

 ```
 where `Ndim` is the number of dimensions, and `Nx`, `Ny`, and `Nz` ... are
 all non-negative numbers specifying the dimensions of the N-dimensional array.
-`Nz/Ny/Nz/Ndim` types must be one of the integer types (`i,U,I,u,l,m,L,M`).
+`Nx/Ny/Nz/Ndim` types must be one of the integer types (`i,U,I,u,l,m,L,M`).
 The binary data of the N-dimensional array is then serialized into a 1-D vector
-in the **row-major** element order (similar to C, C++, Javascript or Python) .
+in **row-major** element order (similar to C, C++, JavaScript, or Python).

-To store an N-dimensional array that is serialized using the **column-major** element
+To store an N-dimensional array in **column-major** order (as used in MATLAB and
-order (as used in MATLAB and FORTRAN), the _count_ marker `#` should be followed by
+FORTRAN), the _count_ marker `#` should be followed by a single-element array
-an array of a single element, which must be a 1-D array of integer type as the
+wrapping the 1-D integer dimension array described above.
+Either the outer or
-dimensional vector above.
-Either of the arrays can be in optimized or non-optimized
+inner array may be in optimized or non-optimized form.
+For example, either of
-form.
-For example, either of the following
+the following

 ```
 [[] [$] [type] [#] [[] [[] [$] [Nx type] [#] [Ndim type] [Ndim] [Nx Ny Nz ...] []]  [a11 a21 a31 ... a21 a22 ...]